Avista Capital Partners: Notable investments

 In 2018, Avista contributed to a $110 million round of financing for Braeburn Pharmaceuticals.
 Also in 2018, Avista, together with Dana Holdings, purchased Kramer Laboratories, an over-the-counter healthcare platform.
 A month later, Kramer Laboratories acquired Nizoral, an anti-dandruff shampoo brand, from Janssen Pharmaceutical NV, part of Johnson & Johnson.
 Kramer changed its name to Arcadia in 2019 and went on to acquire Naturelo and the US rights to Kaopectate, both in 2020.
 In August 2021, Avista sold Arcadia to Bansk Group for a return of approximately 3.7 times its investment.

 In December 2018, Avista Healthcare Public Acquisition Corp.
 (AHPAC) acquired regenerative medicine specialist Organogenesis.
 As part of the deal, Organogenesis became a wholly owned subsidiary of AHPAC, while Avista invested $92 million in the combined company.

 In September 2019, Avista acquired California-based medtech component manufacturer GCM Holding Corp. from May River Capital for an undisclosed amount.
 Also in 2019, Avista sold Trimb Healthcare, an over-the-counter health-care product business, to Karo Pharma.

 In January 2021, Avista acquired Solmetex Inc., a provider of waste compliance products, including amalgam separators, for the American and Canadian dental industries.
 In March 2021, Avista Capital Partners agreed to buy chemical and bioreagent specialist eMolecules for $250 million.

+On June 24, 2025 Avista announced the successful close of Avista Healthcare Partners CV II, L.P., a single-asset continuation fund for GCM, a leading outsourced manufacturer of complex precision components for high-growth medical technology end markets.